 For all Penitentiary bookings, click on the Bookings button below.
 Payment must be made in full at the time of booking.
-Bookings now open up to 30 April 2023.
+It is possible to book up to 6 months in advance.
 Each room has bunk beds with covered mattresses, a wood fired stove for heating (wood provided during winter months only) and a table and seats, however there is no power, running water, locks or lighting in the rooms – you will need to bring your own equipment as per the checklist above.
 Candles are not permitted.
 Emergency Procedures are posted in each Penitentiary Room so you and all members of your party are advised to familiarise yourself with the Procedures on arrival.
 BOOK NOW